Serving our local communities for nearly fifty years, our story below shares various landmarks along our journey to build an enduring company.

 2013: Brent Burger is elected Chairman of the Board of True Value Company – a significant personal accomplishment and another sign of success in building an enduring local company.

-Forty-plus years of hard work, of dedicated and loyal associates, and good fortune with a tremendously supportive customer base have brought us to where we are today.
+Nearly 50 years of hard work, of dedicated and loyal associates, and good fortune with a tremendously supportive customer base have brought us to where we are today.
 We are proud to continue reinvesting in the people and the communities who sustain us.